ndronos/c-nomorph/Adamson-2011/README.md

 your program doesn't own, what should happen?
 One option is to allow programs to gallivant through each other's memory space.
 As entertainment, this is "Core Wars"; as a coding error, it's a security nightmare.
+In the real world, such mistakes are prohibited by operating systems, and the offending program is terminated.

 (Adamson, 2011)
 ```